4d/4d-for-ios/docs/Actions-IncludeActionCustomTemplate.md

 #### B. Add Entity action Tag

-For entity the way you display action is quite different as for TableView: swipe action are less adapted for CollectionViews.
+For entity, the way you display actions is quite different as for TableView: swipe action are not really adapted to CollectionViews.

-So with collection views, the best way to display action is to use a **long pressure** on the cell you want to interact with!
+So with collection views, the best way to display actions is to use a **long pressure** gesture on cells you want to interact with!

 For that, select the collectionView cell and add this line in the **User Defined Runtime Attributes** (Identity inspector):